-All construction in progress costs associated with the planning and construction of the Program which are not directly associated with either the TTC or the DTX are accumulated as indirect Programwide costs.
-The annual increase in accumulated indirect Programwide costs is allocated to the annual increase in direct costs of the TTC and DTX based on the percent increase of annual direct costs of the TTC and DTX.
+All construction in progress costs associated with the planning and construction of the Program that are not directly associated with either the TTC or the DTX are accumulated as indirect program-wide costs.
+The annual increase in accumulated indirect program-wide costs is allocated to the annual increase in direct costs of the TTC and DTX based on the percent increase of annual direct costs of the TTC and DTX.